-Draft Corporate Fees and Charges Policy
+Corporate Fees and Charges Policy

-- 3.14 The Finance and Procurement Team instigated a review of the approach being taken to setting fees and charges within the Council to ensure best practice is being applied to this increasingly important set of local income streams. - 3.15 One of the recommendations of the review was the implementation of a corporate charging policy based on best practice. - 3.16 The Draft Corporate Fees and Charges Policy is shown at APPENDIX B and the views of the Overview and Scrutiny Committee are requested prior to its consideration by Cabinet. - 3.17 The policy will be used to ensure a consistent approach to setting fees and charges is adopted across the Council in the development of future Medium Term Financial Strategies.
+- 3.18 The Finance and Procurement Team instigated a review of the approach being taken to setting fees and charges within the Council to ensure best practice is being applied to this increasingly important set of local income streams. - 3.19 One of the recommendations of the review was the implementation of a corporate charging policy based on best practice. - 3.20 The Corporate Fees and Charges Policy is shown at APPENDIX B following review by the Overview and Scrutiny Committee on 20 January 2022. - 3.21 The policy will be used to ensure a consistent approach to setting fees and charges is adopted across the Council in the development of future Medium Term Financial Strategies.